 There are several possible causes of infertility in couples.
 Causes such as sperm motility or tubal obstruction or poor egg quality can be treated with therapies such as IVF, ICSI, IUI, or donated eggs.
 But sometimes infertility occurs due to loss of the uterus or structural problems in the uterus.
 In these cases, using the usual methods of infertility treatment is not enough. (learn more about fertility treatment: Frequently Asked Questions about fertility treatment

 In cases where the woman has lost her uterus due to congenital or disease or has problems in the structure of the uterus that make implantation of the fetus impossible, a surrogate uterus can help to have children.
 In these cases, the couple’s egg and sperm are fertilized in vitro, as in the case of IVF.
 The formed embryos are transferred to the uterus of another female volunteer a few days later to complete the developmental stages.
 A newborn baby has the genetic characteristics of its parents.
 The surrogate mother is legally obliged to deliver the baby to the infertile couple after birth.
 In some cases, couples do not have the right egg or sperm in addition to the uterine problem.
+Learn more about ways to increase sperm quality: Tips to Increase Male Fertility

 In these cases, in addition to the surrogate uterus, a donated egg or embryo can also, be used.
 A donated egg is fertilized in the laboratory with male sperm and the formed embryo or donated embryo is transferred to the surrogate mother’s uterus.
 (Learn more about Egg Donation and Egg Donation in Iran: Egg Donation in Iran)